 Conduction Heat Transfer Calculator for Cylinders

 The use of the conduction heat transfer calculator is very simple above.
-You just need to enter the r1, r2, T1, T2, L, and k values inside the brackets, and click on the ‘Calculate!’ button to see the total thermal resistance and total cınduction heat transfer through the cylinder.
+Firstly, you just need to enter the r1, r2, T1, T2, L, and k values inside the brackets, and click on the ‘Calculate!’ button to see the total thermal resistance and total cınduction heat transfer through the cylinder.

 If you want to make another calculation, just click on the ‘Reset’ button and reenter the values.